Australia’s Veteran Support System at a Glance

 Open Arms services include:

-- counselling for individuals, couples and families
+- Counselling and therapy for couples and families;

-- case management for veterans with more complex needs
+- Case management for veterans with more complex needs

 Other mental health supports